seancav03/Steganography/README.md

   --help   Displays the usage text and exits
   -o <output>  Outputs the unencoded data to a text file.
 This is an optional parameter, so if it's missing then display the text on the screen.
   \<file\>   The file to decode

+There are some test images named as test#.png.
+Each has a message encoded in it which this program can extract.